 The Gettys Group has named senior design director Jackson Thilenius head of its new design group, PULSE by Gettys.
-Based out of Gettys’ Chicago headquarter, PULSE will focus on creating spaces for the expanding lifestyle market.
+Based out of Gettys’ Chicago headquarters, PULSE will focus on creating spaces for the expanding lifestyle market.

 Puccini Group hired Heleri Rande to serve as the company’s director of business development for Europe, Middle East and Africa (EMEA) in its new Paris office.
 Prior to joining the group, Rande had worked at Citi since 2007.

 The Meridien Cos. hired Kevin Crahan as senior vice president–Gainwell Intl. sales and marketing.
 Gainwell Intl. is a joint venture between Gainwell Industrial, a casegoods producer based in Zhongshan, China, and Meridien, which is based in LaGrange, Ga.
 Prior to joining Meridien, Crahan worked for 31 years for Flexsteel Industries Inc.

 Oakland, Calif.--based architecture and design firm, Arcsine, hired Jason Jones as senior architect.
 Previously a project architect at Gensler, Jones’s past projects include the $150 million renovation of San Francisco Intl.
 Airport Terminal 3 East.

 E. Allan Spulecki joined Richmond, Va.-based 3north as director.
 Spulecki joins the design firm after spending 19 years as senior landscape architect/associate at OLIN, a Philadelphia-based design studio.

 Architecture and design firm CetraRuddy announced a number of promotions and new hires including the adding Emmanuelle Slossberg to its executive committee; hiring Thomas Graul as a senior associate and technical director; and promoting Michael Simon to associate principal.